JMultPags

 Short description:

-This project is intended to give the Linux community an easy way to use Postscript printers in a way similar to that of windows printer drivers.
+easy way to use Postscript printers in a way similar to that of windows

 The Reason: